jude-shin/jude-shin.github.io/_pages/photography.md

 I am still far off from calling myself a photographer, but I have a lot of fun with it; film kind of has a more permanent feel to it.
 Here is just a rolling gallery of all of the film that I have the time to upload.

 ## People
-{% include gallery id="gallery_people" class="full" layout="half" caption="Photos of the family and friends that I love." %}
+{% include gallery id="gallery_people" class="gallery-masonry" layout="half" caption="Photos of the family and friends that I love." %}

 ## Nature
 Photography of landscape only